gjsify/ts-for-gir/README.md

   girDirectories: '/usr/share/gir-1.0',
   modules: ['*'],
   ignore: [],
-  exportNamespace: true,
+  useNamespace: true,
+  buildType: 'lib',
+  moduleType: 'esm'
 }
 ```

-### About the exportNamespace option
+### About the `--moduleType esm` option

 gjs now supports ES modules, which can be activated with its `gjs -m` flag.
 Using this in conjunction with `"module": "es6"` in tsconfig.json is generally more
 convenient than using the `imports` global object, because you no longer have to provide an implementation of `require`.
 However, it creates two new
 problems for Typescript/ts-for-gjs.
 The first is that `gi` imports use a URI format, which Typescript doesn't support yet.
 To work around this problem
 you can import from a relative filename as usual, and the Javascript stubs generated by ts-for-gjs now forward the imports from the `gi` URI.

+Or you can use a bundler like Webpack to handle the imports, the [example/gjs/browser](example/gjs/browser) uses esm and does exactly this.

 The second problem is that in ES module mode, `gi` imports behave as if they were exported by `export default`, which is not backwards compatible with
 ts-for-gjs.
 Where you would previously write: